bhattlab/GenomeSearch/README.md

     genomesearch meta uhgg <myMetagenome.fna>

 # Citation
 This program is unpublished and has not been peer-reviewed.
-If you wish to cite the program, please contact submit an [issue](https://github.com/bhattlab/GenomeSearch/issues) and we will help you.
+If you wish to cite the program, please submit an [issue](https://github.com/bhattlab/GenomeSearch/issues) and we will help you.